-A survey conducted by Nielsen group, found that 50% of consumers, surveyed worldwide, would be willing to pay more for goods and services from socially responsible companies.
+A survey conducted by Nielsen group, found that 50% of consumers, surveyed worldwide would be willing to pay more for goods and services from socially responsible companies.

-Another survey also indicates that "61% of consumers would buy a product from a socially responsible company or would switch retailers if cost and quality were equal" (Diversity at SCE Training Course from Southern California Edison (SCE), 2004)
+Another survey also indicates that "61% of consumers would buy a product from a socially responsible company or would switch retailers if cost and quality were equal "(Diversity at SCE Training Course from Southern California Edison (SCE).2004)

-The one caveat, and this is important for companies to remember, is that in countries where there was already some scepticism, the willingness to spend more was lower.
-What this means, is that companies and the programs you're implementing need to be really authentic?
+The one caveat, and this is important form companies to remember, is that in countries where there was already some skepticism, the willingness to spend more was lower.
+What this means, are those companies and the programs you're implementing needed to be authentic?